apache/mesos/docs/configuration.md

       --disable-bundled-wheel
     </td>
     <td>
-      excludes building and using the bundled wheel package in lieu of an installed version in PYTHONPATH
+      Excludes building and using the bundled wheel package in lieu of an installed version in <code>PYTHONPATH</code>.
     </td>
   </tr>
   <tr>